-If you are thinking of starting a business there are a number of issues you need to consider.
+If you are thinking of setting up a business there are a number of issues you need to consider.
 Different supports and regulations apply, depending on your particular situation.
 You may be employed, unemployed or someone who is coming from outside Ireland to set up a business.
 This document highlights some of the important information you need to know with links to relevant topics.
 You can read more in our documents, Sources of information on starting a business and Becoming self-employed.

-County and City Enterprise Boards provide supports to local businesses that are starting up or in development.
-Their role is to develop indigenous enterprise potential, to stimulate economic activity at local level and to promote microenterprises (10 or fewer employees).
-You can find information about their seminars and start your own business courses as well as mentoring and financial supports on enterpriseboards.ie.
-A network of 31 Local Enterprise Offices located in local authorities will replace the City and County Enterprise Boards and deliver supports for micro and small businesses.
+Local Enterprise Offices provide supports to local businesses that are starting up or in development.
+Their role is to stimulate economic activity at local level and to promote microenterprises (10 or fewer employees).
+You can find information about their training programmes and start your own business courses as well as mentoring and financial supports on localenterprise.ie.

 New Frontiers is a development programme for potential entrepreneurs, funded and coordinated by Enterprise Ireland, which is delivered locally by Institutes of Technology.